Laura Dietz (University of New Hampshire, USA)

 Bilyana Taneva-Popova (Thomson Reuters Labs, Switzerland)

 This half-day tutorial introduces modern techniques for practical uncertainty quantification specifically in the context of multi-class and multi-label text classification.
 First, we explain the usefulness of estimating aleatoric uncertainty and epistemic uncertainty for text classification models.
-Then, we describe several state-of-the-art approaches to uncertainty quantification that are scalable to big text data: the Virtual Ensemble in GBDT, Bayesian Deep Learning (e.g., Monte-Carlo Dropout and Deep Ensemble), and Evidential Deep Learning (e.g., Prior Networks and Posterior Networks).
-Next, we discuss typical application scenarios of uncertainty quantification in text classification, including in-domain calibration, cross-domain robustness, and novel class detection.
+Then, we describe several state-of-the-art approaches to uncertainty quantification and analyze their scalability to big text data: Virtual Ensemble in GBDT, Bayesian Deep Learning (including Deep Ensemble, Monte-Carlo Dropout, Bayes by Backprop, and their generalization Epistemic Neural Networks), as well as Evidential Deep Learning (including Prior Networks and Posterior Networks).
+Next, we discuss typical application scenarios of uncertainty quantification in text classification (including in-domain calibration, cross-domain robustness, and novel class detection).
 Finally, we list popular performance metrics for the evaluation of uncertainty quantification effectiveness in text classification.
-Practical handson examples/exercises would be provided to the attendees for them to experiment with different uncertainty quantification methods on a few real-world text classification datasets such as CLINC150.
+Practical hands-on examples/exercises are provided to the attendees for them to experiment with different uncertainty quantification methods on a few real-world text classification datasets such as CLINC150.

 Tulika Saha (University of Liverpool, UK)

 Abhishek Tiwari (Indian Institute of Technology Patna, India)

 Sriparna Saha (Indian Institute of Technology Patna, India)